Working at height in Margate

 Engaging Sky Height Safety in Margate

-New Margate clients typically engage us in one of three ways: (1) a free desk-based compliance check that turns previous test records, photos, and drawings into a written compliance status report; (2) a direct site inspection visit when the existing certification has lapsed or no records exist; or (3) a fixed-price install quote following a survey where the gap is well-defined from the start.
-Whichever route in, the deliverable is the same — one audit-ready document set covering every system on the building.
+Most Margate clients come to us by one of three routes.
+The first is a free desk-based compliance check, where we turn your existing test records, photos, and drawings into a written status report.
+The second is a straight site inspection when certification has lapsed or no records survive.
+The third is a fixed-price install quote after a survey, where the gap is already well understood.
+Whichever way you start, the result is the same — one audit-ready document set covering every system on the building.

 Building types and industries we serve in Margate